Shotbow/fudawiki-files/hanafuda/games/bakabana.md

 ## The Deal
 After shuffling, the dealer for the round passes 9 cards face-up to the field, 6 cards face-down to themselves and to the two players to their right, and just 3 cards face-down to the final player, who is known as "Kan."
 ## Lucky Hands
+There is only one Lucky Hand in Bakabana, and it can only be earned by Kan.
+If Kan's dealt hand contains three cards of the same suit, they may reveal their hand to halt gameplay and earn 20 points from each other player.
+The deal is then invalidated, and the same dealer as before shuffles and re-deals the cards.
 # Gameplay
 ## Turns
 ## Wild Card